 By the early summer of 1940 he was at Dunkirk and should have been on board the Lancastria, the requisitioned Cunard cruise liner evacuating Allied troops from the area in the wake of the German invasion of the Low Countries and northern France.

 It has never been clear exactly how many thousands were on board the vessel when it was targeted by a German dive bomber on the afternoon of 17 June, 1940.
-Some estimate as many as 9,000, of whom fewer than 2,500 survived
+Some estimate as many as 9,000, of whom fewer than 2,500 survived the sinking.

 It was Britain’s biggest maritime disaster but an episode replete with bravery – the ship going down to the sound of thousands of voices singing Roll Out The Barrel and There’ll Always Be An England as she sank beneath the waves within 20 minutes.